Discipline. One word… thousands of opinions.

-The word “disciple” comes from the Latin word discipulus meaning “student”.
-Most people believe a disciple is a follower, probably because of the religious context, but in reality it means student.
-A disciple is (and I’ll make up a word here) a *studier*.
+The root word of discipline is “disciple,” which comes from the Latin word discipulus meaning “student.”
+Most people believe a disciple is a follower (probably because of the religious context), but in reality it means student—as in, “one who studies.”

-The word “discipline” is from the Latin word disciplina meaning “instruction and training”.
-It’s derived from the root word discere — “to learn.”
+The word “discipline” is from the Latin word disciplina, meaning “instruction and training.”
+It is derived from the root word discere—”to learn.”

 So what is discipline?

 Discipline is to study, learn, train, and apply a system of standards.

 What isn’t discipline?